gpeto91/gpeto91/README.md

 I love playing games, listen to musics (Led Zep, my fav band)<br/>
 and one of my dreams is to own a motor home.
 Yes.
 Also, I love cats.<br/>
-Have one that counts for ten, called Toothless (female).
+I have one that counts as a ten, called Toothless (female).
 Yeah, from the film :)

 <br/>